-• You may help your toddler who has to wait in line for his turn, by giving an explanation ahead of time, such as, "Your turn comes after Jake's.
+You may help your toddler who has to wait in line for his turn, by giving an explanation ahead of time, such as, "Your turn comes after Jake's.
 Everyone gets a turn."

-- You may provide your toddler with space and learning experiences to develop his independence.
+You may provide your toddler with space and learning experiences to develop his independence.
 Interfere only when necessary.
-Allow your toddler to learn, by practicing tasks over and over. - A toddler shows a toy or book to her parents.
+Allow your toddler to learn, by practicing tasks over and over.

+• A toddler shows a toy or book to her parents.
 When you show interest and look at the book with her, you encourage your toddler's attention.
 In fact, looking at the same page at the same time and shifting attention from page to page is an important experience for later development.
-It supports your child's ability to focus when she learns to read. - Name the objects your child points to.
-Connect what she sees to something she has just experienced in real life.
-By doing this you are building your child's language and giving her the attention she needs.
+It supports your child's ability to focus when she learns to read.